janlachowski/Bezier-animation-tool/README.md

 ## Award-Winning Animation

-The included animation in `saved_animations/beer_clang` which I made using this tool only, is the one that **won first place** in the Numerical Analysis course contest (yes, it's a university inside joke 🍺):
+The included animation in `saved_animations/beer_clang` which I made using this tool only, is the one that **won first place** in the Numerical Analysis course contest:

 ![beer_clang](saved_animations/beer_clang/animation.gif)
+(yes, it's a university inside joke 🍺)

 Feel free to move its contents to the `animation/` folder to explore it, modify it, or use it as a starting point for your own creations!